bdkay/nike-bot/README.md

 Just a bit of JS + PHP that, when loaded as a Chrome extension, aids in automating the first two steps of purchasing limited shoe releases from [Nike](http://nike.com) via [Twitter](http://www.twitter.com).

-After clicking a [@nikestore](http://twitter.com/nikestore) RVSP link, the specified shoe size and amount are automatically added to your cart.
+After clicking the [@nikestore](http://twitter.com/nikestore) release link, the specified shoe size and amount are automatically added to your cart.

 These two values are set inside [autocart.js](/chrome-extension/autocart.js).